 1. Dig hole

-2. Add worm castings or compost into the hole
+2. Add certified organic worm castings in the hole

 3. Mix with your existing soil

 5. Place plant in the hole